Snowflake Integration Guide

 openssl rsa -in rsa_key.p8 -pubout -out rsa_key.pub

-3. Create a user and name it KUBIT.
+3. Create a User

 CREATE USER KUBIT RSA_PUBLIC_KEY ='MIIBIjANBgkqh...'
-DEFAULT_ROLE=KUBIT
+DEFAULT_ROLE=KUBIT;

-5. Create a database called KUBIT.
+5. Create a Database

 CREATE DATABASE KUBIT;